Caves of Maastricht

 The Caves of Maastricht, also known as the caves of Mount Saint Peter or the Maastricht Underground, are a collection of limestone quarries in Maastricht, the Netherlands, the origins of which date back to the 13th century.

 They were originally dug to mine chalk.
 In total, a network of 20,000 tunnels were cut into the stone, of which 8,000 are still intact.

-The caves were eventually no longer used for mining, as the value of lime dropped.
-Over some hundreds of years, art was drawn on the cave walls, providing an attraction to tourists who can tour some of the cave sections.
+The quarries were eventually no longer used for mining, as the value of lime dropped.
+Over the centuries, art was drawn on the quarry walls, providing an attraction to tourists who can tour some of the quarry sections.

-During World War II, the cave complex was used to store many valuable paintings and armaments that could be used against the Germans, including a proposed force of 30 tanks that would sortie against the Germans that was timed to attack at the same point of liberation.
-In addition to the military, over 6,000 citizens took shelter in the caves during World War II.
+During World War II, the quarry was used to store valuable paintings and armaments that could be used against the Germans, including a proposed force of 30 tanks that would sortie against the Germans that was timed to attack at the same point of liberation.
+In addition to the military, over 6,000 citizens took shelter in the quarries during World War II.

-After the war, there were plans to utilise the underground complex as a bomb shelter.
+After the war, there were plans to use the underground complex as a bomb shelter.

-Among the paintings hidden in the caves during WWII was The Night Watch by Rembrandt van Rijn.
-The canvas which measures 363 × 437 cm. was detached from its frame and rolled into a large cylinder.
+Among the paintings hidden in the quarries during WWII was The Night Watch by Rembrandt van Rijn.
+The canvas which measures 363 × 437 cm was detached from its frame and rolled into a large cylinder.

 A large portion of the former tunnel system no longer exists as the encompassing limestone was quarried in an open-cast mine operated by ENCI.
 Quarrying was ceased in 2018.